csbrady-warwick/EIS-2/README.md

 based on information from the [Fortran Wiki compatability matrix] (http://fortranwiki.org/fortran/show/Fortran+2003+status) NAG and Oracle compilers should also work with EIS but since we do not have access to these compilers to test we are not providing compilation information.

+## Fortran standards
+EIS-2 requires Fortran 2003 compliance and has optional features that require Fortran 2008 support.
+If your compiler supports Fortran 2008 you can enable these features using STANDARD=f2008 on the compile line

 ## Note on Fortran libraries